Andy4495/emulator-8-bit/README.md

 The emulator:

 - Is text-based
-- Supports all official Zilog opcodes and all undocumented opcodes listed in this [table][4].
+- Supports all official Zilog opcodes and all undocumented Z80 opcodes listed in this [table][4]
 - Emulates at the instruction level (it is not "clock accurate")
 - Does not emulate external hardware
-- Does not update the undocumented flag bits 5 and 3 (sometimes referred to as XF and YF).
+- Does not update the undocumented flag bits 5 and 3 (sometimes referred to as XF and YF)
-- Does not emulate the undocumented internal MEMPTR and Q registers.
+- Does not emulate the undocumented internal MEMPTR and Q registers
 - Supports the HALT statement as if it were a breakpoint.
-Execution is stopped and the R register is not updated while the processor is halted.
+Execution is stopped and the R register is not updated while the processor is halted
-- May not update the R register correctly in cases where there are strings of $FD/$DD opcode prefixes that do not represent a valid opcode.
+- May not update the R register correctly in cases where there are strings of $FD/$DD opcode prefixes that do not represent a valid opcode

 The [Future Functionality](#future-functionality) items listed below may be included in later releases.